Monitor Azure SignalR Service

 Note

-To distinguish the connections between those collect logs and those don't collect logs, SignalR service will treat some client as diagnostic client based on the diagnostic client configurations of server and client, in which the resource logs always get collected, while the others don't.
+To distinguish the connections between those collect logs and those don't collect logs, SignalR service treats some client as diagnostic client based on the diagnostic client configurations of server and client, in which the resource logs always get collected, while the others don't.
 For more information, see collect partially section.

 Collect all